 - Nursing and retirement homes

 - Shelters and crisis care facilities

 - Student residences

 - Short-term rentals

+- Single rooms with shared amenities

 6.3.
 Operating requirements

 Rents must remain at or below the affordable average market rent and may be increased annually by no more than the rent increase guideline under the Residential Tenancies Act, even if the guideline does not otherwise apply to the project.